 BOTTOM LINE – Blueair Sense+ Review

 I now knew fully well, what ‘qualms’ my friend was referring to.
 He is earning more than me and still the filter replacements pinch him.
-Seriously the Sense+ made little sense to me and I would stay away from it.
+Seriously, buying the Blueair Sense Plus makes little sense to me and I would stay away from it.
 Its cost itself is too high.
 The company is milking the cow just on the basis of its flashy console and that gesture-control feature.
 Anyways, it takes just a few days when the excitement around it vanishes.
 The charm returns only when you have to show it off in front of your guests.
 Another thing he mentioned was how a few people feel burning in the eyes while the air purifier is ON.